Ensure Your Kids will Enjoy the Seder with These 5 Tips

 We are just a few days away from Passover and cleaning, cooking, shopping, and more cleaning are on all of our minds.
-It is just as important to have a strategy to keep your kids engaged at the Passover Seder.
+And this year we may be more stressed than ever.
+But don't worry having a strategy to keep your kids engaged at the Passover Seder, doesn't have to add to your stress.
 Here are 5 ways that we’ve used year after year and they are primetime-approved.

 Rest is best, especially with a big night of storytelling and eating ahead.
 Request that everyone take at least an hour nap during the afternoon to avoid sleepiness and crankiness during the Seder.
 This will not only help them, it will help the older folks as well.